Pages

 For her part, Mimi advocated against the wholesale exploitation of such air rights.
 Why?
 Because they encouraged the destruction of low-rise (and often historic) properties in favor of high-rises that generally create more congestion, reduce available sunlight on the ground, and in a densely populated place like Manhattan, further dilute a neighborhood's sense of community.
 After all, the more people any area attracts, the harder it gets to prevent anonymity from prevailing.

-Which helps to explain one of the rationales for the Levitts' magnanimity when it comes to sponsoring "free" outdoor concert venues: community-building.
-Neither Mortimer nor Mimi were against neighborhood redevelopment - shucks, they used their music pavilions as a catalyst for neighborhood redevelopment!
+Which helps explain one of the rationales for the Levitts' magnanimity when it comes to sponsoring "free" outdoor concert venues: community-building.
+Neither Mortimer nor Mimi were against neighborhood redevelopment - shucks, they used their music pavilions as a catalyst for it!
 That was one of the reasons Arlington had been an early benefactor from their foundation, because there wasn't really much community happening anymore in our downtown core.

 By my calculations, looking back at that photo I took of 82nd Street, I'd guesstimate spacially that the garbage truck and ambulance could have been right in front of the Levitt's townhouse.
 Which would have been so ironic, but in a bad way!